Building a strategy without a clear understanding of your audience is a bit like sailing off into the sunset without navigational tools.

 We live in a world of skeptics.
-We’re bombarded with advertisements and brand messages: online, TV, on bill-boards.
+The modern world is bombarded with advertisements and brand messages: online, TV, and bill-boards.
 These invasive sales pitches are filled with claims that are hard to verify.
 It many cases, advertisements are filled with outright lies.

 Always act with integrity.
 If your brand is known for being honest, ethical, and delivering value, you’ll become a trusted source.
 It can take years to build trust and seconds to lose it forever.